 Summary of H.R.
-1682
+3121

 Appendix 1 provides a summary of key provisions of H.R.
-1682, the Flood Insurance Reform and Modernization Act of 2007.
+3121, the Flood Insurance Reform and Modernization Act of 2007.
 This bill is substantially similar to H.R.
-4973 from the 109th Congress.
-Introduced by Representative Barney Frank on March 26, 2007, H.R.
-1682 would modify the NFIP to bring more consumers into the system and gradually phase out premium subsidies currently available for structures built prior to the mapping and implementation of NFIP flooplain management requirements - the so-called Pre-Flood Insurance Rate Maps (Pre-FIRM) structures.
+1682, introduced by Chairman Barney Frank in the 110th Congress, and H.R.
+4973, introduced by Representative Richard Baker in the 109th Congress.
+Introduced by Representative Maxine Waters on July 19, 2007, and cosponsored by Chairman Frank and other Members, H.R.
+3121 would modify the NFIP to bring more consumers into the system and gradually phase out premium subsidies currently available for structures built prior to the mapping and implementation of NFIP floodplain management requirements - the so-called Pre-Flood Insurance Rate Maps (Pre-FIRM) structures.
 Pre-FIRM buildings pay heavily discounted rates on the first \$35,000 of their structure's insured value, and full risk-based premium rates for the remaining insured value.

 H.R.
-1682 would also increase the NFIP's borrowing authority from the U.S. Treasury from \$20.775 billion to \$21.5 billion to cover claims and expenses and increase the dollar limits on the amounts of coverage available for residential property, from \$250,000 (structure) and \$100,000 (contents) to \$335,000 (structure) and \$135,000 (contents) for any single-family dwelling, and from \$500,000 to \$670,000 each for structures and related contents of a nonresidential property.
+3121 would also increase the NFIP's borrowing authority from the U.S. Treasury from \$20.775 billion to \$21.5 billion to cover claims and expenses and increase the dollar limits on the amounts of coverage available for residential property, from \$250,000 (structure) and \$100,000 (contents) to \$335,000 (structure) and \$135,000 (contents) for any single-family dwelling, and from \$500,000 to \$670,000 each for structures and related contents of a nonresidential property.
 The bill does not address NFIP debt forgiveness.

 H.R.
-1682 includes provisions aimed at moving the program to actuarial rates for certain properties by 2011, a change expected to generate \$335 million a year in additional revenue.
+3121 includes provisions aimed at moving the program to actuarial rates for certain properties starting on January 1, 2011, a change expected to generate \$335 million a year in additional revenue.
 The bill also would update the nation's flood maps and elevation standards.
 FEMA would be required to phase in actuarially sound premium rates for commercial and non-primary residences, such as secondary and vacation homes, and create new categories of optional coverage, such as business interruption coverage, necessary increases in living expenses, basement improvements, and replacement cost of contents.
-FEMA would also be required, for the first time, to assess and map the nation's 500-year floodplain and areas that would be flooded if a dam or levee failed.8 The bill would authorize the appropriation of \$400 million a year over the 2008-2013 period for updating flood maps.9
+FEMA would also be required, for the first time, to assess and map the nation's 500-year floodplain and areas that would be flooded if a dam or levee failed.7 The bill would authorize the appropriation of \$400 million a year over the 2008-2013 period for updating flood maps.8

 H.R.
-1682 would increase enforcement tools made available to bank regulators at both the federal and state levels.
+3121 would increase enforcement tools made available to bank regulators at both the federal and state levels.
 Lenders would face higher penalties for noncompliance with the NFIP's mandatory flood insurance purchase requirement.
 The current level of \$350 per violation would increase to \$2,000 per violation, with a \$1 million cap per institution on penalties in any given year.
 The \$1 million cap, however, would not apply to institutions for a calendar year if in any three of the last five calendar years the institution was assessed a penalty of at least \$1 million.
 In addition, lenders would be required to notify borrowers of requirements that flood insurance is available to all homeowners, and not just to those in the 100-year floodplain, as part of the Real Estate Settlement Procedures Act (RESPA) requirements.